Use Case

 While the market is crowded, tools generally fall into three categories: Legacy Enterprise, SMB/Generalist, and Modern Fintech-Focused.

-• Best for: Fortune 500 companies with static, predictable transaction flows.
+• Best for: Fortune 500 companies with static, predictable transaction flows and heavy ERP dependencies.

-• Pros: Deep integration with SAP/Oracle; strong close management checklists.
+• Pros: Deep integration with SAP/Oracle; strong close management workflows; mature compliance tooling.

 2. The SMB Tools (Xero/QBO Native, Dext)